opengeospatial/CRS-Gridded-Geodetic-data-eXchange-Format/scripts/README.md

 * ?
 Handling of covariance for deformation
 * ?
 Support for non-GGXF data in grid
 * ?
 Lazy loading of grid data
+* ?
+Consider the use of NetCDF packing for efficient storage of data (eg automatic testing of parameter range and implementing packing were suitable)
 * Test suite

 If it is to be adapted for production use it will also require